 Quantifying Societal Health Benefits of Transportation Emission Reductions in the United States and Canada

-Amir Hakami1, Armistead Russell2, Alan Krupnick3, Howard Chang4
+Amir Hakami1, Shunliu Zhao1, Petros Vasilakos2, Armistead Russell2, Alan Krupnick3, Howard Chang4, Neal Fann5

-1Carleton University, Ottawa, ON, Canada; 2Georgia Institute of Technology, Atlanta, GA, USA; 3Resources for the Future, Washington, DC, USA; 4Emory University, Atlanta, GA, USA
+1Carleton University, Ottawa, ON, Canada; 2Georgia Institute of Technology, Atlanta, GA, USA; 3Resources for the Future, Washington, DC, USA; 4Emory University, Atlanta, GA, USA; 5USEPA, RTP, NC, USA

-Objectives.
-We aim to (a) create a database of location-specific MBs for transportation and other select sectors in Canada and the U.S., (b) quantify the uncertainty in estimated MBs, (c) examine the sensitivity to various assumptions made in estimation of MBs, (d) develop an associated database of co-benefits from combustion-based CO2 reductions, and (e) present per-vehicle transportation MBs for various vehicle types and vintages.
+Background.
+We aim to quantify the monetized societal health benefits, or Benefits-Per-Tonne (BPT), associated with emission reductions from major source sectors (i.e., transportation and energy generation) in Canada and the US.
+The objectives of the study are to a) create a database of location-specific BPTs for transportation and other sectors in Canada and the US, b) quantify the uncertainty in estimated BPTs, c) examine the sensitivity to various assumptions made in estimation of BPTs, and d) develop an associated database of air quality co-benefits of combustion-based CO2 reductions.